Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W1E6EWrAsII,421.68,434.4.md

 ### Transcript

-> elevator at the end of the trailer yeah it is a space elevator and it actually takes you to that big thingy in the sky and that thing is actually a food court but they're sort of burritos Chinese food kebabs pizza and curry is there a height limit in the game
+> Is that a Space Elevator at the end of the trailer?
+Yeah It is a space elevator and it actually takes you to that big thingy in the sky and that thing is actually a food court where they serve Burritos, Chinese Food, Kebabs, Pizza ... and Curry!
+Is there a height limit in the game?
+How will verticality affect the game?